the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 alt: Cartoon-like sketch of two persons sitting across from each other working on their laptops.
 A straight arrow on the top indicates the main branch of the repository that they are working on, a pull request is shown by a branch coming out of the main arrow labelled as Clone, followed by a Pull Request with the changes that the first person made in the branch, and the final step labelled as Approved that indicates approval of the changes by the second person.
 This arrow then merges back to the main arrow/repository.
 ---
 Making your first pull request on GitHub.
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
-DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
+The original file is available under DOI:: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```

-Please make sure that the link to the source is the {term}`digital object identifier <Digital Object Identifier>` not the Zenodo record.
+Please make sure that the link to the source and raw file are for the persistent identifiers, such as the {term}`digital object identifier <Digital Object Identifier>`.
 Also ensure that you have created a link to the source using markdown link formatting: `[text](url)`.

 (ch-style-figures-cross-referencing)=